 The building served its purpose for about 63 years up until 1997.
 Chris Avant of Canyon Construction purchased the building to restore the 100-year-old historical landmark.
 From using reclaimed lumber from the San Francisco area and granite from Union Square to the 5,000 gallon underground tanks that collect rain water for irrigation, the US Green Building Council certified The Moraga Barn at the LEED Platinum Level which is the highest of five categories creating one of the most unique buildings in the area.

-In 2015 Greg Gaskin purchased the building, renovating the backyard to accommodate future events for the community.
+In 2015 Greg Gaskin purchased the building.

 ABOUT THE BARN